inamdarashfak/django-react-crud-app/README.md

 Navigate to http://localhost:3000 in your browser to view the application.

 Use the interface to perform CRUD operations.

-Project Structure
+## Project Structure
+- backend_project/: Contains the Django project and apps.
-backend/: Contains the Django project and apps. frontend/: Contains the React application.
+- backend_api/: Contains the Django project and apps.
+- frontend/: Contains the React application.

-License
+## License
 This project is licensed under the MIT License.